The ketogenic or “keto” diet is one of the single most popular diets in the world.

 A lot of people like to focus on sex hormones, like DHT, estrogen, or testosterone when it comes to acne, but the real root cause of most adult hormonal acne isn’t sex hormones, but DHT.

-The reason for this is simple: insulin triggers a cascade of other acne-causing hormones and compounds that damage the skin and make your face the perfect breading ground for acne.
+The reason for this is simple: insulin triggers a cascade of other acne-causing hormones and compounds that damage the skin and make your face the perfect breeding ground for acne.

 When the body releases insulin, it also releases two hormones, insulin-like growth factor-1 (IGF-1) and insulin-like growth factor-binding protein 3 (IGFBP-3) and a compound called IL-1.